 As an APRP, you will become the "go-to" payments risk expert in your organization and professional network.
 An increasing number of organizations want (or may even be required) to engage APRPs.
 Being an APRP can help boost your professional credibility and prestige within your own network and with your current clients.

 After registering, you will receive an email outlining how to schedule a convenient time, date and location to take the APRP exam.
-You can review testing sites on PSI’s website before scheduling, though not all facilities are available on every date.
 Additionally, you will receive The Accredited Payments Risk Professional Handbook.
 While a great resource, it should not be your only source of preparation.
-Below are recommended resources to help you prepare to take the exam.
+Below are the recommended resources to help you prepare to take the exam.

 The AAP/APRP Exchange